 Just like everything else in technology, keywords are constantly changing.
-Even if you are an SEO expert, the Google Ads phrase match has changed significantly.
-The current version of Google Phrase Match began in mid-February 2021, when it absorbed some of the functionality of broad match, or BMM, keywords.
+Even for SEO experts, the Google Ads phrase match has changed significantly.
+The current version of Google Phrase Match began in mid-February 2021 when it absorbed some of the functionality of broad match keywords.
 Google phrase match has a major impact on pay-per-click (PPC) campaigns and SEO.
-We will discuss everything advertisers need to know about the new Google phrase match in this article.
+This article will discuss everything Google Ads account owners need to know about the new Google phrase match.

 Keyword Match Types

-Match types are how close a user’s search query needs to be to an advertiser’s keyword in order to possibly trigger an ad.
+Match types are how close a user’s search query needs to be to an advertiser’s keyword to trigger an ad.
 In the early days of Google Ads, there were only a few kinds of match type behavior:

-- Exact Match: This means an ad appears only if the search query is the exact same as the keyword.
+- Exact Match: This means an ad appears only if the search query is identical to the keyword.

 - Phrase Match: This means the ad will also show if there is an extra word before or after the keyword in the search query.